ASU-CPI/honest-pi/article/8_references.md

 Quade, E. S. (1975). _Analysis for public decisions_.
 New York: Elsevier.

+Saul, J. R. (2013). _Voltaire's bastards: The dictatorship of reason in the West_.
+New York: Simon and Schuster.

 Simon, H. A. (2013). _Administrative behavior_.
 4th edition.
 New York: Simon and Schuster.

 Sokal, A., & Bricmont, J. (1999). _Fashionable nonsense: Postmodern intellectuals' abuse of science_.
 Macmillan.